darcipeoples/logic-puzzle-solver/README.md

 # logic-puzzle-solver
-This is the frontend for the Puzzle Baron [Logic Puzzle Solver](https://darcipeoples.com/logic-puzzle-solver/).
+Frontend for the Puzzle Baron Logic Puzzle Solver.

+Try it yourself at [darcipeoples.com/logic-puzzle-solver](https://darcipeoples.com/logic-puzzle-solver/).

 Read more about it on [darcipeoples.com](https://darcipeoples.com/).

 ## Screenshots
 ### Example Puzzle Input

-Start a new logic puzzle on Puzzle Baron: [logic.puzzlebaron.com](https://logic.puzzlebaron.com/init.php)
+Start a new logic puzzle on Puzzle Baron: [logic.puzzlebaron.com](https://logic.puzzlebaron.com/init.php).

 ![](screenshots/puzzle-baron.png)